-The MVTIFP is administered by a 12-member board with the DCJS commissioner or designee serving as its chair.
+The MVTIFP is supposed to be administered by a 12-member board with the DCJS commissioner or designee serving as its chair.
 All board members are appointed by the governor: three are recommended by the speaker of the New York State Assembly, three by the temporary president of the New York State Senate, and the remaining five by the governor.
 Members serve four-year terms and are not considered public officials.
 The board includes representatives of consumers of motor vehicle insurance, motor vehicle insurance companies, law enforcement agencies and the judicial system.
+However, the board did not have an adequate number of members for a legal quorum, preventing program or grant changes.